What to do first.

 When someone you love dies, if you are on your own, one of your first phone calls should be to a family member or a close friend who can be of immediate support.
 They may be able to make the calls to other family members which will take some of the immediate pressure off you.

 Then simply call us 094257707

-We will then arrange to transfer your loved one into our care.
-Then make a time to meet with you and discuss your thoughts around funeral arrangements.
+With your permission, we will transfer your loved one into our care, and make a time to meet with you and discuss your thoughts around funeral arrangements.

 Often when someone dies, there is shock, even if the death is 'expected'...
 So don't be in too much of a hurry to make decisions straight away.

 Once the initial phone calls have been made,

 you can take time to decide what you want to do next.

 There really is no rush.... and we will be here to guide you every step of your way.

 When someone dies while in care

 When someone dies in the hospital, hospice or nursing home medical staff will contact the doctor to issue a cause of death certificate.
 The nursing staff will notify the next of kin and will usually prepare the deceased so you will be able to spend time with them before we transfer them into our care.